ballerkobe808/invest/README - INVESTING.md

 Freedom from being forced to work hard in a job with no end.
 Ability to help others around me.

-## Finding a Property (Generating Leads)

-- What am I looking for

-  - Be specific - Type of property, and type of neighborhoods, etc

-- Avenues to find them

-  - Personal Contacts/Network
-  - Turnkey Providers (Norada, ReiTrader, JWB, Memphis Invest)
-  - Craigslist
-  - MLS

-- General tips
-  - Always be on the lookout - Finding good deals is the most important part of investing
-  - Keep researching and looking at real estate - constantly collect data points - the more you see, the better you instinct on what a good deal is becomes (you need to internalize this)
-  - Truepeoplesearch - find the person owning the property

-## Researching a Property

-1. General Location

-   - Population - is it growing?
-   - Is the Job market diversified?
-(If a big company pulls out of the area, will jobs be lost?)
-   - Any new companies moving in soon?
-   - Is it an emerging neighborhood?
-(How to determine this?)
-   - RESEARCH OTHER APPRECIATION/DEPRECIATION FACTORS
-   - What are the Property taxes?
-   - WEBSITE TO FIND THIS - MAKE A PROCESS
-   - What are the insurance prices in the area?
-   - Any special conditions?
-Flood zone, or hurricane prone (Florida, etc)
-   - WEBSITE TO FIND THIS - MAKE A PROCESS

-2. Turnkey Company

-   - What is their role in the Selling/Aquisition/Management process?
-   - Are they just a wholesaler?
-   - Did they rehab the property themselves?
-If not, who did?
-   - What is their repuation like on Bigger Pockets?

-3. Property Value

-   - Plug values into the Investment Calculator
-   - What is my minimum monthly cashflow?
-   - Be aware of Neighborhood class - C/D could have more issues
-   - Does the property need repairs currently?
-Will it soon?
-   - How sure is the Rent price?
-   - Deals are made going in - Make sure its a good investment!!
-You can always find another..
-   - RESEARCH THIS: Best value around the 100k range??
-Too cheap and you get issues?
-Also as you go lower in price % maint and % cap exp go down - even tho things will cost around the same...

-4. Tenancy

-   - Are there Tenants currently?
-   - Rent rolls available?
-   - Current Lease?

-5. Property Management
-   - Is there a property Manager?
-What are their rates?
-   - Is there a listing fee charge?
-   - Do they charge when there is a vacancy?
-   - How much experience do they have

-## Finding a Lender

-Find a Lender

-Get pre-qualified

 ## Growing in this space and as a person

 1. Build your team